The New Default. Your hub for building smart, fast, and sustainable AI software

 What is SQL?

-As someone already stated, with great power comes… slowness of queries.
-Yes, exactly.
-Active Record has many advantages and capabilities that, if used incorrectly, can become disadvantageous.
-Modern web applications are data-driven ecosystems where database efficiency isn't just a technical nicety—it's a fundamental business requirement.
-As user bases grow and data volumes expand, Ruby on Rails applications can quickly get stuck by inefficient queries, slow database interactions, and unnecessary overhead.
-A single poorly optimized database query can transform a responsive application into a frustratingly slow experience.
+Active Record has many advantages and capabilities that, if used incorrectly, become disadvantageous.
+Modern web applications are data-driven – database efficiency is a fundamental business requirement, not just a technical nicety.
+As user bases grow and data volumes expand, Rails applications can be slowed by inefficient queries, unnecessary data loading, and overhead from unoptimized associations.

 The Role of Active Record in Rails